synacktiv/OUned/README.md

 # The target domain name
 domain=corp.com

-# The target Organizational Unit name
+# The target DC.
+If not specified, defaults to the domain name
-ou=ACCOUNTING
+#dc=192.168.123.10

+# The Distinguished Name of the target container
+containerDN=OU=SERVERS,DC=corp,DC=com

-# The username and password of the user having write permissions on the gPLink attribute of the target OU
+# The username and password of the user having write permissions on the gPLink attribute of the target container
 username=naugustine
 password=Password1

 # The IP address of the attacker machine on the internal network
 attacker_ip=192.168.123.16

-# The command that should be executed by child objects
+# The command that should be executed by child objects.
+Specifying a command will inject an immediate Scheduled Task
-command=whoami > C:\Temp\accounting.txt
+command=whoami > C:\poc.txt
+# Alternatively to the 'command' option, you can provide a module file with the GroupPolicyBackdoor syntax - see https://github.com/synacktiv/GroupPolicyBackdoor/wiki.
+'Command' and 'module' are mutually exclusive
+# module=Scheduledtask_add_computer.ini

 # The kind of objects targeted ("computer" or "user")
-target_type=user
+target_type=computer

 [LDAP]